cfengine/documentation/guide/writing-and-serving-policy/policy-style.markdown

 ## Deprecating Bundles
 As your policy library changes over time you may want to deprecate various bundles in favor of newer implimentations.
-To indicate that a bundle is deprecated we reccomend the following style.
+To indicate that a bundle is deprecated we recommend the following style.

 ```cf3
 bundle agent old